agathoklisx/libved/README.md

   * - the fvisibility flags that turns out the defaults, a global scope object
   *   needs en explicit declaration
   * - the statement expressions that allow, local scope code with access to the
-  *   function scope, to return a value; also very usefull in macro definitions
+  *   function scope, to return a value; also very useful in macro definitions

   * It uses the following macros: */